Olešnice (Blansko District): Economy

-In 1816, the Danzinger family blueprint workshop was established.
+In 1816, the Danzinger family indigo dyeing workshop was established.
 It is the last workshop in the country that still works today.
 This technology has been used here unchanged since 1849 and is included in the UNESCO Intangible Cultural Heritage Lists.
 The tradition of dyeing here dates back to the 16th century.

 Transport

 There are no railways or major roads passing through the municipality.